CCDM-Programming-Club/codonfriend/CONTRIBUTING.md

 In RStudio you can do all of the things i described for the shell from the `Git` tab in the top-right hand window pane.
 You can switch branches from the drop down menu at the far right.
 The button to create new branches is just next to that dropdown box (three little purple boxes in an "L" shape).

+NOTE: If you don't have some of the dropdown boxes, please try updating R-studio to the latest version.
+I'm using `Version 1.1.456`.

 Happy Git-ing!